rondinif/phytojs/README.md

 ## Usage
 see below at the examples section...

+are you impatient? ... learn by playing by forking one of these [newest PhytoJS pens](https://codepen.io/search/pens?q=phytojs&page=1&order=newest&depth=everything) or become a PhytoJS ninja by training [PhytoJS and pReact tutorial](https://codepen.io/collection/DPKJKN/)

 ## Development

 Clone the package and install the npm dependencies with `npm i`.